wunderio/elasticsearch_helper/UPGRADE.md

 See event listeners provided with the module for inspiration.

+### Authentication methods

+Modules can provide `ElasticsearchAuth` plugins which authenticate with Elasticsearch server.

+By default Elasticsearch Helper 7.0 provides two authentication method plugins:
+  - Basic authentication (`basic_auth`) for authentication against built-in and native Elasticsearch users.
+  - API key (`api_key`) for authentication using API keys.

-## Updating from 7.x dev version to 7.0 release version.
+## Updating from 7.x dev version to 7.0 release version

 If Elasticsearch Helper is being updated from 7.x development version, it's important to see that an `elasticsearch_helper_update_8004()` update hook is run in order to make proper changes to the configuration structure.

-If Elasticsearch Helper configuration was stored in `settings.php` file, make adjustments to the configuration override code according to configuration structure described in the [settings.php](#settingsphp) section of this file.
+If Elasticsearch Helper configuration was stored in the `settings.php` file, make adjustments to the configuration override code according to configuration structure described in the [settings.php](#settingsphp) section of this file.